emipa606/TheWitcherTrials/README.md

 # UNINSTALLING THIS MOD:
 [olist]
 -  Enable Dev Mode.
-(BUT I PERMANENTLY DISABLED IT!? - you've just learnt a valuable lesson.)
+(BUT I PERMANENTLY DISABLED IT!? - you&apos;ve just learnt a valuable lesson.)
--  Use 'Destroy' to delete any items made by my mod.
+-  Use &apos;Destroy&apos; to delete any items made by my mod.
--  Use 'Remove Hediff...' to disable the Trials bonuses on your affect pawns.
+-  Use &apos;Remove Hediff...&apos; to disable the Trials bonuses on your affect pawns.
 -  Save your game, exit rimworld.[/olist]
 Your save should now be clean.